seraogianluca/IR2/Marketing/MaketingPlanFinale.md

 IR2 is very important for those suppliers because its their primary customer.
 The relationships between the firm and the supplier is well established, both IR2 and the suppliers would most likely not want to end their relationships, also because during the years, they established a partnership.

 Other accessory and mechanical standard products will be supplied by other multiple suppliers.
-This leave a little power to this kind of suppliers, having IR2 the possibility to swap to a different competitor.
+This leave a little power to this kind of suppliers, having IR2 the possibility to swap to a different cheaper competitor.

 ## 4. Customer Segmentation